MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/01-r-plotting.md

 >
 {: .challenge}

-Hmm, the plot we created in the last exercise isn't very clear.
+Hmm, the plot we created in the last exercise is a good start but it's hard to tell which points should be connected in this time series.
 What's going on?
 Since the dataset is more complex, the plotting options we used for the smaller dataset aren't as useful for interpreting these data.
 Luckily, we can add additional attributes to our plots that will make patterns more apparent.
 For example, we can generate a different type of plot - perhaps a line plot - and assign attributes for columns where we might expect to see patterns.

 Let's review the columns and the types of data stored in our dataset to decide how we should group things together.
 To get an overview of our data object, we can look at the structure of `buoy_data` using the `str()` function.